Major code BS6605

 Change of Program Policy

 Admission to the major is divided into two stages: premajor and major.
-First year students may be admitted as premajors, other Ohio University students and transfer students from other institutions, are required to submit a fully completed "Application for Major Status" online which includes a personal essay, and documentation of human service experience and two letters of reference by the Friday of the second full week of fall or spring semester.
+First year students may be admitted as premajors, other Ohio University students and transfer students from other institutions, are required to submit a fully completed "Application for Major Status" online which includes a personal essay, and documentation of human service experience by the Friday of the second full week of fall or spring semester.
 To be considered for admission, students are required to have a minimum overall GPA of 2.5.
 In addition, they must have completed the following:

 with a minimum grade of C (2.0) in both courses